Rabies

 Epidemiology

-• Bats transmit in North America, parts of south America, parts of Europe and recently Australia
+• Bats transmit in North America, parts of south America, parts of Europe and Australia

 Pathogenesis